List of Cardfight!! Vanguard characters: Tatsunagi Corporation

 A young white-haired boy who is the chairman of the Tatsunagi Corporation and the sponsor for the Vanguard Fight Circuit.
 While he is formally introduced in episode 66, his first appearance is in episode 57, in which he is amongst a crowd of people in one of Ren's flashback sequences.
 In addition to having Psyqualia, Takuto has other mystical powers which include memory manipulation, body possession, and the ability to awaken Psyqualia in others.
 Although Takuto is initially viewed as being the main antagonist of season 2, it is eventually revealed that Void, a dark embodiment of emptiness, is the true villain.
 Takuto's real objective for orchestrating the VF Circuit is to cultivate card-fighters strong enough to lead the clans of Cray into battle against Void.
 He also explains that he had altered everyone's memories to forget the 3 sealed clans in order to make room for Aichi, Kai, and Ren to use the new clans, Gold Paladin and Narukami, and develop their skills with them.
-Takuto has also been acting as the host for Incandescent Lion, Blond Ezel as denoted by the green mark on his forehead.
+Takuto has also been acting as the host for Incandescent Lion, Blond Ezel as denoted by the green mark on his forehead, implying but not confirmed that he is the first Diffriden character in the series.
 After Void is exiled by the efforts of Aichi and his Gold Paladins, Takuto has fulfilled his duty as host and loses the mark as a result.

 In season 3, Takuto's body was possessed by Link Joker, an agent of Void.
 The real Takuto was sealed away while Link Joker posed as him and began his plan to Reverse the entire world.